saint-lascivious/munin-pihole-plugins/README.md

 The DNS server which the `munin-pihole-plugins` script will contact in order to retrieve its version information (from a `TXT` record at `munin-pihole-plugins.sainternet.xyz`).
 This should ideally be an IP rather than a hostname, and it should ideally be external, but I'm not your mother.

-When the `munin-pihole-plugins` script is installed locally, the `-V`, `variables`, `--variables` command can set the value of `DNS_SERVER` using user input, or one of the following optional presets:
+When the `munin-pihole-plugins` script is installed locally, the `-c`, `configure`, `--configure` command can set the value of `DNS_SERVER` using user input, or one of the following optional presets:

 | `DNS_SERVER` Preset | Value |
 | --- | --- |